stefanvoegelisrf/digit/03/index.md

 #### CMYK

+The rgb color system is not suitable for printing as it is additive and works when the background is dark.
+For printing, the surface/background is normally white and it makes sense to use a different color system to get accurate colors.
+The CYMK color system is subtractive.
+To print with CMYK, first the cyan part of the image is printed, then the magenta, then yellow and finally the key, meaning the black part.

 #### Subjective perception

 The preceived color is not only dependent on the color intensity.
 It relates also to the surrounding colors..
 Therefore a color with the same color values can appear brighter or less brighter depending on its location.